-On 29th-30th August 2022, CEPRI (Center for Private Governance) hosted SAPIENS Network’s Legal Bootcamp at the Faculty of Law at the University of Copenhagen.
-The event goal was, as the name Boot Camp suggests, to provide a short, intensive, and rigorous course of training on PhD legal research.
+On 29–30 August 2022, CEPRI (Center for Private Governance) hosted the SAPIENS Network’s Legal Bootcamp at the Faculty of Law, University of Copenhagen.

-The ESRs and the SAPIENS Network would like to thank the scholars who volunteered their time and provided feedback and advice on ESRs’ research projects CEPRI’s: Alexandra Andhov, Sylvie Cécile Cavaleri, Michal Kania, Maria Edith Lindholm Gausdal, Marta Andhovand Sorcha MacLeod.
-As well as Catherine Jacqueson Carina Risvig Hamer and Helen Yu.
+The ESRs and the SAPIENS Network would like to thank the scholars who generously volunteered their time and offered feedback and advice on the ESRs’ research projects.

 This Bootcamp was a challenge, and we definitely won it.
 Having already researched for one year our specific topics gave us the foundation and the knowledge we need to start the hard work.
 Writing constantly is the key to improving our writing skills, becoming clearer, and refining our thinking.
 Personal takeaway: the Ph.D. thesis is your work, your product and you don’t have to be shy and try to do it.
 Just do it!
 Take the reader by the hand and show them where you go.